 3. Be vague.
 Don’t make your arguments too strong; a clear, direct argument is the easiest to refute.
 In fact, it’s best if you don’t make an argument at all.
 Rather than saying, “The sky is blue” or “I argue that the sky is blue,” say, “It could be argued that the sky is blue.”
 The combination of hedges and the passive voice will obscure your argument sufficiently to deflect unwanted criticism away from you.
 If the reader is able to penetrate your obfuscatory writing and examine the argument directly, you will be able to hide behind the defense that it wasn’t really your argument anyway.

-4. Don’t Worry about Sources.
+4. Don’t worry about sources.
 Nobody reads those things anyway, except for the poor editors burdened with the task of formatting them in a consistent and logical way.
-It’s your job do dazzle us all with your intellect; it’s the poor editor’s job to toil away tracking down page numbers and publication information while keeping you safe from allegations of inadequate attribution or plagiarism.
+It’s your job to dazzle us all with your intellect; it’s the poor editor’s job to toil away tracking down page numbers and publication information while keeping you safe from allegations of inadequate attribution or plagiarism.

 As the philosopher Calvin once said, “The purpose of writing is to inflate weak ideas, obscure poor reasoning, and inhibit clarity.
 With a little practice, writing can be an intimidating and impenetrable fog!”
 So get to it, writers; you’ve got peer reviewers to dupe.